Datttta/My_Notes/to-do.md

 - [ ] watch a video telling you how to use baobab
 - [ ] add a custom expand to trays apps
 - [ ] delete alt+f3 keymap in hyprland
+- [ ] change password of your network

 == Today ==
 - [ ] _